Rooibos tea: a delicious red drink that boosts your health

 Helps with weight loss

-Naturally sweet and calorie-free, rooibos can be great choice while trying to lose weight.
+Naturally sweet and calorie-free, rooibos can be a great choice while trying to lose weight.

 According to research from 2014 rooibos may help with weight loss by increasing levels of leptin.
 Leptin is a hormone released from fat cells located in adipose tissues, that send signals to the hypothalamus in the brain.